meow56/advent-of-code-2025/README.md

-Advent of Code
+Advent of Code 2025

-A template for AoC repos.
-If you don't change this when you clone the repo, :(
+Repository for Advent of Code 2025 solutions.